 Mr. McConnell has extensive experience with state and federal environmental and administrative laws, with special emphasis on the regulation of air pollution.
 He has assisted industrial clients with stationary source air quality permitting (both Title V and state permits) and enforcement matters throughout the nation.
 Mr. McConnell has also represented numerous clients before the U.S. Court of Appeals for the D.C.
 Circuit in the appeal of final U.S. Environmental Protection Agency rules promulgated under Titles I (stationary sources) and II (mobile sources) of the Clean Air Act.

-Mr. McConnell is listed in the 2017 and the eight years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business for Environmental Law and he is listed as #1 in the 2016 and 2017 editions.
-Mr. McConnell was recognized in The Best Lawyers in America® for Environmental Law in 2018 and the ten years immediately preceding.
-He was also recognized as a 2017 "Raleigh Lawyer of the Year" in the area of Environmental Law by The Best Lawyers in America®.
-Mr. McConnell was named to Business North Carolina's "Legal Elite" list in 2009 and 2010 as one of North Carolina's top environmental attorneys and was recognized as a North Carolina "Super Lawyer" in 2010, and again in 2018 and the six years immediately preceding, for Environmental Law by Super Lawyers magazine.
-He was named by International Who's Who of Business Lawyers for Environmental Law in 2011.
+Mr. McConnell is listed in the 2022 and the 13 years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business for Environmental Law and he is listed as #1 in the 2022 and the six immediately preceding editions.
+Mr. McConnell was recognized in The Best Lawyers in America® for Commercial Litigation, Environmental Law, and Environmental Litigation in 2023 and the 15 years immediately preceding.
+He was also recognized as the 2017 and 2023 "Raleigh Lawyer of the Year" in the area of Environmental Law by The Best Lawyers in America®.
+Mr. McConnell was named to Business North Carolina's "Legal Elite" list in 2009, 2010 and 2020 as one of North Carolina's top environmental attorneys and was recognized as a North Carolina "Super Lawyer" in 2010, and again in 2022 and the ten years immediately preceding, for Environmental Law by Super Lawyers magazine.
+He has been recognized repeatedly for Environmental Law by International The Who's Who of Business Lawyers.

 Represented an international building materials company regarding a range of environmental issues including advice related to a national multi-media environmental compliance audit.

-Representation of a Canadian pulp and paper company regarding a variety of environmental issues including compliance requirements under federal and state air quality regulations, community right to know requirements, waste management issues and CERCLA requirements, and environmental issues associated with property transactions.
+Represented numerous forest products companies regarding a variety of environmental issues including compliance requirements under federal and state air quality regulations, community right to know requirements, waste management issues and CERCLA requirements, and environmental issues associated with property transactions.
+Managed and provided legal counsel regarding numerous environmental audits of forest products operations.

 Represented a manufacturer of commodity, industrial grade and specialty adhesives tapes regarding a wide range of environmental issues, including environmental due diligence, waste management, product stewardship and air quality issues.

-Represents a multinational manufacturer of chemicals, glass, fiberglass and coatings by providing environmental legal services.
-We provide environmental counseling to the client in many areas of environmental law, including water quality, waste management, and in particular on air quality matters.
-Most recently, we have assisted with its response to several significant EPA Clean Air Act Section 114 requests related to their glass and fiber glass manufacturing operations.
+Represented multinational manufacturers of chemicals, glass, and fiberglass by providing environmental legal services.
+Provided environmental counseling to these clients in many areas of environmental law, including water quality, waste management, and in particular on air quality matters.
+Have directed and developed responses to several significant EPA Clean Air Act Section 114 requests related to manufacturing operations.

 Represented an international specialty chemical manufacturer on a variety of air quality issues, including legal advice regarding a major enforcement action under the Pharmaceutical MACT.